cjcmattsson/phpUppgift/README.md

 My project has been influenced by 2 different "institutions"
 - The New York Times
 - Star Wars
+Attn.
+The text presented by the different authors are jibberish, its not like I know any language from the Star Wars universe.

+## To view project on your computer
+- Clone/download repository
+- Download MAMP
+- Set Web Server to the folder you keep the repository in on your computer
+- Open the index.php-file
+- Enjoy

 ### Tested by: